 International assistance: improving our effectiveness

 Women and girls can change the world: Canada’s feminist vision

 Canada is adopting a Feminist International Assistance Policy to advance gender equality and the empowerment of women and girls as the most effective way to reduce poverty and build a more inclusive, peaceful and prosperous world.

 Committing to a feminist approach to international assistance represents a significant shift in what we do and how we do it.

-To most effectively champion gender equality and the global empowerment of women and girls, Canada will fund initiatives that:
+To most effectively champion gender equality and the global empowerment of women and girls, Canada will advocate for and support initiatives that:

 - enhance the protection and promotion of the human rights of women and girls;

 - increase the participation of women and girls in equal decision making, particularly when it comes to sustainable development and peace; and